 I’m ashamed to say that I used to be a sheep.
 I was one of those people who follow the herd without taking too much time to consider the different options we might have.
 Sadly, I have always been one of those people who value other people’s opinions and who can be easily led down a certain path.
 Saying that … my strong moral compass has almost always managed to steer me straight when I realise I’ve gone a little too far down the wrong path.

 Too much choice!

 When you become a mom, there are so many, many, options available to you.
 The sheer volume of options can be very overwhelming.
-We spend hours reading books and researching option on the internet, I even wrote a post a while ago about what new and expecting mom’s really need to know: Realistic Advice for New Moms
+We spend hours reading books and researching option on the internet, I even wrote a post a while ago about what new and expecting moms really need to know: Realistic Advice for New Moms

 The options are endless, and they never stop.
-I guess that’s something we should be exceedingly grateful for, the fact that we have all these options and all these choices, but sometimes, often, it can be overwhelming.
+I guess that’s something we should be exceedingly grateful for, the fact that we have all these options and all these choices, but sometimes, it can simply be overwhelming.

 Advice From Others

 As someone who has always valued other people’s opinions, I tend to rely more on word of mouth advice than on what the books and the over-commercialised world around me tells me is important or necessary.